Pablopabota/thingsboard.github.io/docs/samples/nettrartu-x/tutorial_rtu-x.md

 // Loggable variable
 telemetry float variable = 0; // Parameter you want to visualize in Thingsboard
-// 'variable' could be a BLE temperature measurement, a modbus preassure sensor value,
+// 'variable' can be a BLE temperature measurement, a modbus preassure sensor value,
 // a 4-20mA flowmeter value from the analog inputs and many more.

 // SCRIPT -----------------------------------------------------------